 Mapped Category facet, while the left-hand screenshot indicates

 wasn't directly mapped to animals using fixed label-to-category mappings.

 Classifying images with Cloud AutoML Vision

 When training custom image models using Cloud AutoML Vision, make sure that your training images are suitable for Cloud AutoML Vision, and are representative of the images used in prediction.
 To illustrate this requirement, an image model intended to detect animals but trained only with pictures of four-legged creatures is unlikely to identify a bird as an animal.
-For comparison, Vision API's existing label detection is sufficiently broad to account for this difference, either by returning "animal" as a specific label, or by returning related labels where the correct category could be derived.
-(See Classifying images with the Vision API earlier in this document.)
+For comparison, Cloud Vision's existing label detection is sufficiently broad to account for this difference, either by returning "animal" as a specific label, or by returning related labels where the correct category could be derived.
+(See Classifying images with the Cloud Vision earlier in this document.)

 The following diagram shows a solution architecture that incorporates Cloud AutoML Vision into your image search application.
 In the example below, the user-defined labels in your training dataset are used directly as image categories.

-As with the Vision API classification, in this approach a new image uploaded to a Cloud Storage bucket triggers the App Engine endpoint.
+As with the Cloud Vision classification, in this approach a new image uploaded to a Cloud Storage bucket triggers the App Engine endpoint.
 The triggered endpoint requests custom label detection for the image using Cloud AutoML Vision.
 The image label with the highest confidence score is assigned as the image category and added to the search index.